Kikoesam/Learn_In_Depth-Modern_Cpp_Diploma/Modern_C++_Diploma/Unit-1/Lesson_1.md

             cout<< first_num / second_num;
           }
             break;
+        default:
-        default: // 🔸 It’s not required, but it’s considered best practice to always include a default case, even if it just handles unexpected input -->	Instead of nothing happening, the user sees a clear message like ❌ Invalid operator! cout << "❌ Invalid operator!" << endl;
+                /* 🔸 It’s not required, but it’s considered best practice to always include a default case, even if it just handles unexpected input
+		      --> Instead of nothing happening, the user sees a clear message like ❌ Invalid operator! */ cout << "❌ Invalid operator!" << endl;
     }

     return 0;
  }
 ```
+Enter the first num : 5

+Enter the operator  : +

+Enter the first num : 23

+Output          →     27